 - A benign tumor

 Hormonal balance is vital to a healthy mind and body.
 Cortisol, a steroid hormone, helps control blood sugar levels, regulate metabolism, reduce inflammation, maintain a proper salt and water balance, control blood pressure, and assist with cognitive function.
 Elevated cortisol levels can lead to chronic illness.
 When people talk about cortisol they frequently discuss the negative effects however, we all need cortisol to live.
 The physicians at the Anti-Aging and Wellness Clinic will test your levels of cortisol to establish if your levels are normal, high or low.

 Based on your lab results, medical history, current lifestyle, and personal goals, we will develop a health plan tailored to your individual needs.
 At the Anti-Aging and Wellness Clinic we will help you develop a health plan that will optimize your physical health, slow the signs of aging and reduce the risk of chronic, age related diseases such as; heart disease, cancer, diabetes and Alzheimer’s disease.
-Contact us today to schedule your free initial consultation.
+Contact us today to schedule your initial consultation.